The best times to visit Antarctica for ideal weather are

 Weather in Antarctica

-Average temperatures in Antarctica vary somewhat and are too cold to be considered temperate by most.
-The area is in the bottom 4 percent of tourist destinations for pleasant weather.
+Average temperatures in Antarctica vary greatly.
+Considering humidity, temperatures feel cold all year with a very low chance of rain or snow throughout the year.
+The area is less temperate than some — in the 34th percentile for pleasant weather — compared to tourist destinations worldwide.
 Weeks with ideal weather are listed above.
 If you’re looking for the very warmest time to visit Antarctica, the hottest months are January, December, and then February.
 See average monthly temperatures below.
 The warmest time of year is generally early January where highs are regularly around 23.6°F (-4.7°C) with temperatures rarely dropping below 13.7°F (-10.2°C) at night.

 Antarctica Temperatures (Fahrenheit)